Rob Riley (comic strip)

-Rob Riley was a British comic strip, drawn by Stanley Houghton, that appeared in every issue of Ranger comic from 1965 on before this was incorporated into Look and Learn after forty issues.
-Rob Riley continued to be featured during the 1960s and 1970s.
+Rob Riley was a British comic strip, drawn by Stanley Houghton, that appeared in every issue of the comic Ranger from 20 November 1965.
+After forty issues, Rob Riley and The Trigan Empire were transferred to Look and Learn; it continued to be featured during the 1960s and 1970s.

 Concept

-It was a fairly realistic strip about an eponymous contemporary British schoolboy, set in the fictional town of Westhaven-on-Sea.
-Originally, this town was based upon Dartmouth in Devon, although the later aerial pictures show the town as being an oyster-shaped bay.
-Dartmouth Castle is shown in the first ever instalment of the story in Ranger, dated 18 September 1965.
-An amalgamation of Dartmouth and Kingswear can clearly be seen in the bottom panel of the first page instalment of Rob Riley appearing in "Ranger", dated 20 November 1965.
-The story follows Rob from adolescence as he begins secondary school through to adulthood, by which time he is employed as a Private Detective.
+Rob Riley was a fairly realistic strip about an eponymous contemporary British schoolboy.
+The story follows Rob from adolescence as he begins secondary school through to adulthood, by which time he is employed as a private detective.
 At one point he obtained a scholarship to a public school, the strip dealt with the social issues this raised.
 Slightly unusually for its time, he had a black friend.

-It started in the Ranger, but it transferred to Look and Learn along with the better-known The Trigan Empire.
+It is set in the fictional town of Westhaven-on-Sea.
+Originally, this town was based upon Dartmouth in Devon, although the later aerial pictures show the town as being an oyster-shaped bay.
+Dartmouth Castle is shown in the first instalment as well as an amalgamation of Dartmouth and Kingswear.